-Annex 1: Terms of Reference for the Report Annex 2: Evidence Reviews on Civil Society Engagement and Development Effectiveness 94 A. World Bank Reviews of Evidence 94 B. WBG-Independent Evaluation Group (IEG) Literature Review and Case Studies 95 C. GPSA Review of Outcomes in Projects Supported by It 96 D. The PTF's Review of Evidence on Social Accountability and Civil Society Engagement 96 E. Illustrations of the High Rates of Return from Investing in Civil Society-Led 98 Accountability 98 References 99 Annex 3: Stocktaking of Citizen, Stakeholder, and CSO Engagement in Investment Financing Projects Funded by the World Bank.
+Annex 1: Terms of Reference for the Report Annex 2: Evidence Reviews on Civil Society Engagement and Development Effectiveness A. World Bank Reviews of Evidence .94 .95 .96 .96 Annex 3: Stocktaking of Citizen, Stakeholder, and CSO Engagement in Investment Financing Projects Funded by the World Bank.
 A. Citizen (CE), Stakeholder (SE), and CSO Engagement Policies in the World Bank Group B. Current Levels of CE, SE, and CSE: Knowns and Unknowns.
-C. Conclusions and Areas for Action Annex 4: IDA Commitments and Achievements in Engaging Citizens and CSOs118A.
-IDA Commitments over Time (2010-2022)118B.
-IDA20 Commitments.120C.
-Challenges and Suggested Actions121Appendix to Annex 4: PTF Comments on the IDA20 Draft Deputies' Report and125IDA Team Responses, December 8, 2021125 Annex 5: Third-Party Monitoring (TPM) in the IDA and Bank.128A.
-Third-Party Monitoring in IDA/Bank-Financed Projects.128B.
-Conceptual and Policy Framework for TPM129References132 Annex 6: Review of a Curated Set of CSO Funding Mechanisms Used by Donors Annex 7: Review of OECD-DAC Data on 2017-2021 CSO Commitments 139 A. Overview 139 B. Implementation by NGOs and CSOs 140 C. Implementation by Developing Country-Based NGOs and Civil Society 142 D. Uncarmarked Funds Available to Developing Country-Based CSOs and NGOs 144
+C. Conclusions and Areas for Action.
+101 102 Annex 4: IDA Commitments and Achievements in Engaging Citizens and CSOs A. IDA Commitments over Time (2010-2022) B. IDA20 Commitments.
+C. Challenges and Suggested Actions Appendix to Annex 4: PTF Comments on the IDA20 Draft Deputies' Report and IDA Team Responses, December 8, 2021 118 120 121 Annex 5: Third-Party Monitoring (TPM) in the IDA and Bank.
+A. Third-Party Monitoring in IDA/Bank-Financed Projects.
+B. Conceptual and Policy Framework for TPM.
+References 128 129 Annex 6: Review of a Curated Set of CSO Funding Mechanisms Used by Donors 133 Annex 7: Review of OECD-DAC Data on 2017-2021 CSO Commitments 139 140 142